 After peaking in 2016, congestion declined slightly in 2018.
-Average freeway speeds stayed stable - improving 1.2 mph - and the number of congested freeway-miles decreased.
-Despite the recent incremental improvement, freeways remain far more congested today than they were a decade ago.
+Average freeway speeds stayed stable-improving 1.2 mph-and the number of congested freeway-miles decreased.
+Despite the recent incremental improvement, freeways remain far more congested today than they were a decade ago, and commute durations have continued to rise.